Croatia: Biodiversity

 Croatia can be subdivided into ecoregions based on climate and geomorphology.
 The country is one of the richest in Europe in terms of biodiversity.
 Croatia has four types of biogeographical regions—the Mediterranean along the coast and in its immediate hinterland, Alpine in most of Lika and Gorski Kotar, Pannonian along Drava and Danube, and Continental in the remaining areas.
 The most significant are karst habitats which include submerged karst, such as Zrmanja and Krka canyons and tufa barriers, as well as underground habitats.
 The country contains three ecoregions: Dinaric Mountains mixed forests, Pannonian mixed forests, and Illyrian deciduous forests.

 The karst geology harbours approximately 7,000 caves and pits, some of which are the habitat of the only known aquatic cave vertebrate—the olm.
 Forests are abundant, covering 2490000 ha or 44% of Croatian land area.
 Other habitat types include wetlands, grasslands, bogs, fens, scrub habitats, coastal and marine habitats.

 In terms of phytogeography, Croatia is a part of the Boreal Kingdom and is a part of Illyrian and Central European provinces of the Circumboreal Region and the Adriatic province of the Mediterranean Region.
 The World Wide Fund for Nature divides Croatia between three ecoregions—Pannonian mixed forests, Dinaric Mountains mixed forests and Illyrian deciduous forests.

 Croatia hosts 37,000 known plant and animal species, but their actual number is estimated to be between 50,000 and 100,000.
 More than a thousand species are endemic, especially in Velebit and Biokovo mountains, Adriatic islands and karst rivers.
 Legislation protects 1,131 species.
 The most serious threat is habitat loss and degradation.
 A further problem is presented by invasive alien species, especially Caulerpa taxifolia algae.

 Invasive algae are regularly monitored and removed to protect benthic habitat.
 Indigenous cultivated plant strains and domesticated animal breeds are numerous.
 They include five breeds of horses, five of cattle, eight of sheep, two of pigs, and one poultry.
 Indigenous breeds include nine that are endangered or critically endangered.
-Croatia has 444 protected areas, encompassing 9% of the country.
-Those include eight national parks, two strict reserves, and ten nature parks.
-The most famous protected area and the oldest national park in Croatia is Plitvice Lakes National Park, a UNESCO World Heritage Site.
+Croatia has 411 protected areas, encompassing 9% of the country.
+Those include eight national parks, two strict reserves, and thirteen nature parks.
+The oldest national park in country is Plitvice Lakes National Park, a UNESCO World Heritage Site.
 Velebit Nature Park is a part of the UNESCO Man and the Biosphere Programme.
 The strict and special reserves, as well as the national and nature parks, are managed and protected by the central government, while other protected areas are managed by counties.
 In 2005, the National Ecological Network was set up, as the first step in the preparation of the EU accession and joining of the Natura 2000 network.